 - Implement a tiered rewards program where employees can earn points to choose from a library of items or experiences

 - Treat a high-performing employee to an extra day off… and don’t email them at all on “their” day

 - Fly top performers and a “plus one” to headquarters for a nice dinner with management and weekend getaway

-- Hold special events for teams: Boozy Friday lunch and half-day reward (“Summer Friday”) where winning teams go to lunch with executive management and take the rest of the day off
+- Hold special events for teams: Boozy Friday lunch and half-day reward (“Summer Friday”) where winners go to lunch with executive management and take the rest of the day off.

 Keep in mind that there are more benefits to recognition rewards than just motivation.
 Multiple studies have shown that recognition increases engagement, productivity, and trust in leadership.
 It also improves retention, which we all know is costly.
 Imagine the money that could be saved in recruitment, hiring, and training when you could’ve just leveraged a recognition program!

 Remember the 17% that cited “other” as the source of their most memorable recognition we mentioned at the beginning of this post?
 Recognition doesn’t have to be limited to manager-employee interactions.
 Consider your customers.
 They love to be recognized and appreciated as well.

 At SalesLoft, we’ve been known to do site visits.
 We send #saleslove onesies to expectant families, or a bottle of champagne to newlywed customers.
 We actually built a category of steps that can be added to Cadences for more “unique” steps.
 SalesLoft “Other” steps have the flexibility to be used in limitless unique and creative ways!